 Another great lyrics option that I like is the app Lyrics+ which synchronizes with the music you are playing in Apple Music / Spotify (also for the songs that Apple Music can’t get the lyrics to – for some reason) and instantly shows you the lyrics on the screen.

-The Best Way To Organize Your Music Life And Creativity – The Notes App:
+The Best Way To Organize Your Music Life and Creations – The Notes App:

 Yep, that’s not a typo.
 I use the notes app very widely with music.
 Examples are to write down my repertoire list, write down a list of songs that I want to learn, musical “enlightenments” that I get to, lyrics to songs that I write and much more.